Samurai Jack: Battle Through Time

-Samurai Jack: Battle Through Time is a 2020 action-adventure game developed by Soleil and published by Adult Swim Games.
+Samurai Jack: Battle Through Time is a 2020 action-adventure video game developed by Soleil and published by Adult Swim Games.
 It is based on the American animated television series Samurai Jack.
 The game serves as an alternative scenario that takes place during the show's series finale in its final season; the show's creator, Genndy Tartakovsky, confirmed it to be canon to the series.
 It was released on August 21, 2020, for iOS and macOS (through Apple Arcade), Nintendo Switch, PlayStation 4, Windows, and Xbox One, and received generally positive reviews from critics.